 #1.
 Wash Your Linens

-Use rubber gloves to pick up the items, placing everything into a plastic bag to take them to the laundry room.
-Avoid using laundry baskets since the bugs can make their way from the clothes to the basket, and your problem will start all over again.
+Use rubber gloves to pick up the items and place everything into a plastic bag to take them to the laundry room.
+Avoid using laundry baskets since the bugs can make their way from the lines to the basket, and your problem will start all over again.
 Once in the laundry room, put the items straight into the washing machine.

 Use the hottest water setting you have and wash thoroughly.
 Once washed, transfer the bedding to a hot dryer and dry for a minimum of 30 minutes.